okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/import-hook/index.md

 ## Enabling an Import Inline Hook

-To activate the inline hook, you first need to register your external service endpoint with Okta using the [Inline Hooks Management API](/docs/reference/api/inline-hooks/).
+To activate the Inline Hook, you first need to register your external service endpoint with Okta using the [Inline Hooks Management API](/docs/reference/api/inline-hooks/).

-You then need to associate the registered inline hook with an app by completing the following steps in Admin Console:
+You then need to associate the registered Inline Hook with an app by completing the following steps in Admin Console:

 1. Go to the **Applications** menu and scroll down to **Applications**.

-1. Select the app that you want the inline hook to work with.
+1. Select the app that you want the Inline Hook to work with.

 1. Select the **Provisioning** tab.

 1. From the Settings column on the left side of the screen, select **To Okta**.

 1. In the **Inline Hooks** section, click the **User Creation** dropdown menu.
-Any inline hooks you have registered will be listed.
+Any Inline Hooks you have registered will be listed.
 Select the one to use.

 1. Click **Save**.